Health Emergencies

 • Loosen or remove clothing and cool the victim with a cool water; spray or fan the victim.

-• Offer the victim a cool electrolyte-carbohydrate mixture (juice, milk, etc.) to drink, only if they are awake and alert.
+• Offer the victim a cool electrolyte-carbohydrate mixture (juice, milk, etc.) to drink, but only if they are awake and alert.

 • If the victim is confused, sweating, nauseous, vomiting, or refuses water, call the University Police at 617-627-6911 to activate EMS.